voliathon/TitleReportGenerator/README.md

  - titles_filtered.csv
  - titles_filtered.html
 ```
-Links are clickable and columbs are sortable as well (by clicking too):
+Quest links are clickable and columns are sortable as well.
+Row counts are generated on page load.
+(This is the total number of titles you are missing):
 ![Here is an example of a generate HTML report](https://i.imgur.com/fAWYwNP.png)